ajfisher/ajfisher.me/src/content/posts/2007-11-21-why-was-data-being-passed-on-a-disc-and-what-was-eds-advice.md

 According to the DPA

-<blockquote>"Appropriate technical and organisational measures shall be taken against unauthorised or unlawful processing of personal data and against accidental loss or destruction of, or damage to, personal data."</blockquote>
+>"Appropriate technical and organisational measures shall be taken against unauthorised or unlawful processing of personal data and against accidental loss or destruction of, or damage to, personal data."

 This is why our PM said procedures weren't followed and he is bang on the money there.
 This relaxed attitude to data, particularly sensitive data, has been demonstrated in this debacle.
 If the data was going to be put on disc why wasn't it fully encrypted?